KarlMoran/BattleShip/README.md

 - JS - Not within project scope.

-- Python - No major errors were found when passing through the PEP8 Validator tool. trailing whitespace,
+- Python - No major errors were found when passing through the <a href="http://pep8online.com/checkresult" target="_blank">PEP8</a> Validator tool

 - Lighthouse - Not within project scope.